Now onboarding · 2026

 Tell us what you make.
 We'll build it in.

-We built Synema to answer the question the rest of your stack forgot to ask: what story is in this footage, and are we telling it?
-Every editorial choice that works ends up back in the platform — so the next cut starts smarter than the last.
+Our work is to make the material understandable, so the people responsible for the story can direct it with full context.
+Every editorial choice that works ends up back in the platform, and the next cut starts smarter than the last.

 I'm Yis Tigay.
 I spent years as a producer watching good teams ship competent cuts that missed the story.
 The right moment: the patient who articulated what mattered, the family on discharge day, the line that captured an entire campaign, was always buried somewhere we couldn't find in time.

 Synema is the tool I wished existed.
 Built for teams working in unscripted, interview-driven formats: healthcare systems, universities, agencies, independent docs.
-Private beta now.
+We're onboarding early teams now.
 Request an invite, or if you're looking at an enterprise deployment, talk to us.
+We review every request to make sure the beta is a strong fit.